WHY THIS GUIDE?

 Raise your hand if you’ve ever ignored a survey.

 Well, you’re not alone.
 Many employees ignore or despise employee surveys because they’re usually long and because of the real or perceived thought that their responses won’t lead to positive change.
-On the flip side, even the managers and HR leaders who employ traditional employee survey approaches get frustrated because collecting, analyzing, and interpreting the results is time consuming and overwhelming.
+On the flip side, even the managers and HR leaders who employ traditional employee survey approaches get frustrated because collecting, analyzing, and interpreting the results is time-consuming and overwhelming.

-Yet, we still seem to get surveyed all the time.
+Yet we still seem to get surveyed all the time.
 It’s because surveys are the most cost-effective and efficient way to collect feedback.
 And it’s because of this exact reason that online surveys get constantly abused.
-Managers can field surveys with little budget impact, planning, and foresight.
+Managers can field surveys with little budget impact, planning, or foresight.
 That’s why we’re writing this guide to share how to avoid this common trap and to properly plan, strategize, and execute a successful employee survey.

-We can help you make a better survey.
+We can help you make a better survey

-TINYpulse has helped 300-plus organizations around the world survey their employees and has collected hundreds of thousands of responses.
+TINYpulse has helped 1,000-plus organizations around the world survey their employees and has collected hundreds of thousands of responses.
 Organizations like HubSpot, Livingsocial and National Australia Bank leverage TINYpulse to help them get a pulse on how happy, frustrated, or burnt out their employees are before retention sinks and issues fester.
 Based on this experience, we offer 20 best practices and tips in The Advanced Guide to Employee Surveys so that you can create more effective employee surveys that lead to results and improve employee retention, morale, and performance.

 WHO IS THIS GUIDE FOR?